 YEI is unable to respond to any queries regarding

-Please contact City of Cape Town directly as detailed above
+Please contact the City of Tshwane directly as detailed above

 While every care is taken to ensure the validity of the information YEI cannot be held liable for any outdated information that may have been reflected on the Government department’s or Municipalities website.